 IV.C.3.b) Journal club must be held on a quarterly basis.
 (Core) IV.C.3.c) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
 (Core) IV.C.3.c).(1) This should include scheduled presentations by the fellows.
-(Detail) IV.C.3.c).(2) Fellows must attend a minimum of three departmental or multidisciplinary conferences per week dedicated to pediatric radiology, which may include rounds with pediatric services.
-(Core) IV.C.3.d) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in pediatric radiology during the fellowship program.
+(Detail) IV.C.3.c).(2) These didactic activities should occur at least twice a month.
+(Detail) IV.C.3.d) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in nuclear radiology during the fellowship program.
 (Core)